-With cold and flu season just around the corner, you’re taking all the necessary precautions: getting your family the flu shot, staying hydrated, ordering the kids back to the sink to scrub those grubby hands with soap, and perhaps stocking up on… elderberry syrup?
-While there’s ample scientific evidence for the rest of these precautions (go on, get your flu vaccine), the cult of elderberry syrup benefits (Sambucol for all!) is based more on fringe enthusiasm for a few cherry-picked studies.
+With cold and flu season just around the corner, you’re taking all the necessary precautions: getting your family the flu shot, ordering the kids back to the sink to scrub those grubby hands with soap, and perhaps stocking up on… elderberry syrup?
+Although there’s ample scientific evidence for the rest of these precautions (go on, get your flu vaccine), the cult of elderberry syrup benefits (Sambucol for all!) is based more on fringe enthusiasm for a few cherry-picked studies.
 But does elderberry work?
 Are elderberry benefits all that they’re cracked up to be for preventing the flu?
 Unfortunately, no. But the science says, don’t give up on it yet.
 So, what is elderberry syrup good for?
 It doesn’t prevent colds and flus, but it could come in handy if you do get sick.

-Derived from the berries of European black elder trees, the elderberry has been used to fight upper-respiratory infections for centuries.
-And, as it turns out, there is some science backing up the use of elderberry syrup for colds and flu.
-Small studies for the most part, that have included a few high-quality, placebo-controlled human trials, the kind that is required for pharmaceuticals but rarely conducted for supplements.
-The research shows great promise in taking it at the onset of symptoms may lessen their severity and help you feel better faster.
-The caveat: It does not support taking daily spoonfuls of elderberry syrup to prevent colds and cases of flu.
+Derived from the berries of European black elder trees, the elderberry has been used to fight upper respiratory infections for centuries.
+As it turns out, there is some science backing up elderberry benefits for colds and the flu.
+They’re small studies for the most part, but there have been a few high-quality, placebo-controlled human trials, the kind required for pharmaceuticals but rarely conducted for supplements.
+This research shows great promise that taking elderberry syrup at the onset of symptoms may lessen their severity and help you feel better faster.
+The caveat: It does not support taking daily spoonfuls of elderberry syrup to prevent colds and cases of the flu.

-Based on these studies, Todorov recommends elderberry to her patients when they feel a cold or flu coming on — or before a situation, such as an international flight, that will readily expose them to viruses.
-But she insists we shouldn’t take it daily on a long-term basis, as there just isn’t good evidence showing it’ll provide ongoing protection against colds and flu.
+Based on these studies, Todorov recommends elderberry to her patients when they feel a cold or flu coming on — or before a situation that could readily expose them to viruses, such as an international flight.
+But she insists we shouldn’t take it daily on a long-term basis, as there just isn’t good evidence showing it provides ongoing protection against colds and flu.

 As is the case with most herbs, the exact mechanisms for how elderberry benefits people with cold or flu haven’t been observed in human trials, but laboratory studies offer a few clues.
 Some research suggests elderberry may increase the production of specific cytokines, chemicals that tell the immune system to rev up and fight off an infection.
 Elderberries are also chockfull of antioxidants such as vitamins A and C and various flavonoids — botanical compounds that protect cells from oxidative damage — which may help keep colds and flu under control.

 When shopping for elderberry, Todorov suggests Sambucol, the proprietary extract that’s been studied the most.
 In line with the research, she suggests 15 milliliters of Sambucol syrup four times a day for adults and twice a day for children for up to five days.
 Or, if taking a Sambucol lozenge, she recommends 175 milligrams four times a day for adults and twice a day for kids for up to two days.
 If going with another brand, read the ingredients list and look for the botanical name (Sambucus nigra) along with the common name (elderberry) to ensure that it’s the right species of elderberry.

-- The best time to take black elderberry syrup is when you feel symptoms coming on or are experiencing cold or flu symptoms.
+- The best time to take black elderberry syrup is when you feel cold and flu symptoms coming on.

-- Elderberry syrup is antiviral, meaning it can help lessen cold and flu symptoms and may help to make you suffer for less time.
+- Elderberry syrup can help lessen cold and flu symptoms and may make you suffer for less time.
 It’s a good way to stop pneumonia from turning into bronchitis.

 - Elderberry syrup benefits do not include flu or cold prevention.
 If you are trying to stay cold-free with an elderberry syrup regimen, you’re barking up the wrong tree.